ffund/tcp-ip-essentials/lab-multicast/simple.md

 Examine the output to see which hosts reply.
 Save this output for your lab report.
 Also save the output in the `tcpdump` sessions.

-On "romeo", ping the directed broadcast address for the 10.10.1.0/24 subnet, using
+On romeo, ping the directed broadcast address for the 10.10.1.0/24 subnet, using

 ```
 ping -c 3 -b 10.10.1.255